shapeshed/shapeshed.com/content/posts/unix-cat.md

-{
-  "slug": "unix-cat",
-  "title": "Linux and Unix cat command tutorial with examples", "date": "2016-08-04T00:00:00+00:00",
-  "image": "images/articles/cat.png",
++++
+date = "2016-08-04T00:00:00+00:00"
-  "description": "Tutorial on using cat, a UNIX and Linux command for concatenating files and printing to standard output.
-Examples of showing the contents of a file, appending one file to another, and combining multiple files into one.", "tags": [
+description = "Tutorial on using cat, a UNIX and Linux command for concatenating files and printing to standard output.
+Examples of showing the contents of a file, appending one file to another, and combining multiple files into one." image = "images/articles/cat.png" slug = "unix-cat" tags = ["UNIX", "Linux"] title = "Linux and Unix cat command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![cat man page][6]